Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 War and Peace

-Churchill was enthralled with The Other Club, particularly after the death of his friend F.E.
+Churchill loved The Other Club, particularly after the death of his friend F.E.
 In good times and bad, he always attended.
 It had “a strong hold on Winston’s affections,” wrote his doctor Lord Moran.
-On more than one occasion when he was away from London, Moran tried to persuade him that he was not fit to travel to attend a dinner, and there was “a stormy scene.”
+On more than one occasion Moran tried to persuade him that he was not fit to travel to attend a dinner.
+Invariably “a stormy scene” followed.
 Most of the time, Churchill won.

 Moran, who did not observe all the gentlemanly niceties, asked in the late 1950s to be proposed as a member himself.
 Although surprised by the request, Churchill felt that he couldn’t hurt the doctor’s feelings by refusing.
 After Churchill’s death, Moran published his controversial diary, Winston Churchill, The Struggle For Survival.
 Its discussion of matters normally confidential between doctor and patient so offended Churchill’s Other Club friends that they asked him to resign.
 “It said a lot about him,” remarked one, “that he saw no reason to do so.”